The Risks of Open Banking Fraud and How to Prevent Them

 If all these services are connected by one technology (the API), you’re essentially at the mercy of the initial KYC check.
 What happens when fraudsters have successfully bypassed it?
 You have an infiltrator who can open neobank accounts, apply for loans, take out a mortgage, and essentially scam every partner involved.

 The problem is exacerbated when it comes to AML compliance.
 If one money launderer manages to enter through the front door for one fraudulent transaction, who gets blamed by the government bodies?
-That is to say: who will pay the massive financial crime fines that inevitably result from failing to meet AML requirements?
+That is to say: who will pay the massive financial crime fines that inevitably result from failing to meet AML in banking requirements?

 Single Point of Attack